eddyannobil/sql-challenge/README.md

 # SQL Challenge

-In this assignment involves the design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+This assignment involves the design of the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
 In other words,it performs:

 1.Data Engineering

 2.Data Analysis

+The assignment follows the following processes:
-An inspection of the CSVs and a sketch of an ERD of the tables is done
+-An inspection of the CSVs and a sketch of an ERD of the table is done

-Data Engineering
+-Data Engineering

-Using the information a table schema for each of the six CSV files is created and each CSV file is imported into the corresponding SQL table.
+  Using the information, a table schema for each of the six CSV files is created and each CSV file is imported into the corresponding SQL table.

-Data Analysis
+-Data Analysis
 Once database is complete , the following is done: